maticnetwork/whitepaper/README.md

 1. Generalized states and fraud proofs for the same.
 2. Evaluate the approach to expand Staker base in the checkpointing layer with the future Threshold based signatures implementations on Ethereum, if any.
-3. Robust structure and design pattern for upgradable smart contracts.
+3. Robust structure and design pattern for upgradeable smart contracts.

 # Team {#team}

 - Jaynti Kanani.
-Co-founder.
-Contributor to Web3, Plasma, Walletconnect.
+Co-founder and Chief Executive Officer.
+Contributor to Web3, Plasma, WalletConnect.
 Previously data scientist at Housing.com.<br/>
 https://www.linkedin.com/in/jdkanani/
 - Anurag Arjun.
-Co-founder.
-Fintech product guy.
-Previously AVP (Product Management), IRIS Business.<br/>
+Co-founder and Chief Product Officer.
+Previously AVP (Product Management), IRIS Business.
+Stints at SNL Financial, Dexter Consultancy and Cognizant Tech.<br/>
 https://www.linkedin.com/in/anuragarjun/
 - Sandeep Nailwal.
-Co-founder.
+Co-founder and Chief Operating Officer.
 Blockchain Programmer and Entrepreneur.
 Previously CEO Scopeweaver, CTO (Ecommerce) Welspun Group.<br/>
 https://www.linkedin.com/in/sandeep-nailwal-60709a33/